 Aisha visited the Muslim Aid health centre with her mother in October 2019.
 Aisha’s mother was concerned that Aisha was suffering from diarrhoea and rapid weight loss.
 Her sister had previously endured this same issue.
 Following an assessment, Aisha was diagnosed with acute malnutrition and was admitted to the clinic for treatment.

 Thankfully, Aisha began to recover following her treatment and has since been discharged.
-Her family has been given nutritious supplements and support, whilst the Muslim Aid programme continues to monitor her.
+Her family has been given nutritious supplements, and support whilst the Muslim Aid programme continues to monitor her.

-Help us eradicate preventable diseases and malnutrition
+Help us eradicate preventable diseases and malnutrition and provide essential medical aid to those in need of it.

-Our Muslim Aid health centres provide people living in rural communities and in poverty with easy access to life-saving vaccines, emergency nutrition supplies, and other treatment resources at a more local level.
+Our Muslim Aid health centres provide people living in rural communities and poverty with easy access to life-saving vaccines, emergency nutrition supplies, and other treatment resources at a more local level.

 By donating to our Medical Aid appeal, you can ensure we are able to continue our efforts, helping more people to live a healthy, long life free of disease and hardship.
-Your donation, no matter how big or small, can towards helping more people like Aisha.
+Your donation, no matter how big or small, can go towards helping more people like Aisha.
 Please give what you can so our team can continue to save precious lives.